 Truth#1: Only flush human waste and a reasonable amount of toilet paper.

-Toilet paper is designed with cellulose fibers that quickly degrade in water.
+Toilet paper is designed with cellulose fibres that quickly degrade in water.
 This makes it safe to flush.
 However, this is not the same for other types of paper.
 Only flush toilet paper and not paper towels, Kleenex, napkins, and other forms of paper.
 These take longer to degrade and can damage your sewer.

 Truth #2: Toilet paper can damage your toilet.